 -

 Protective gear is essential for this trip.
-Over a week, you may fall at least once, and even a single fall can lead to injury.
+You may fall at least once, and even a single fall can lead to injury.
 Elbow and knee pads are strongly recommended to help prevent potential harm!

 If you’re bringing your own bike, make sure it is full suspension and serviced for maximum enjoyment during the adventure.
 A second battery is also necessary as the trip stages are long and the Alps are steep!